dstmodders/dst-mod-keep-following/README.md

 You can also use the above key combinations on a Tent/Siesta Lean-to used by another player to keep following or pushing him.

-## Supported entities

-There are two modes you can choose: **Default** and **All**.
-This can be set in the **Mobs** configuration.

-### Default

-A hand-picked list based on prefabs that will suit most players.
-The list will change from time to time as the game updates and/or player requests depending on
-usefulness:

-- **Hostile Creatures**: Batilisk, Birchnutter, Cave Spider, Clockwork Bishop/Rook/Knight (Damaged), Dangling Depth Dweller, Depths Worm, Ewecus, Frog, Ghost, Guardian Pig, Hound (Blue/Red), Lavae, MacTusk/Wee MacTusk, Merm, Slurper, Spider Warrior, Spider, Spitter, Tallbird, Varg, Werepig.

-- **Boss Monsters**: Bearger, Beequeen, Deerclops, Dragonfly, Klaus, Treeguard (Normal/Lumpy), Ancient Guardian, Moose/Goose, Reanimated Skeleton (Caves/Forest/Ancient Fuelweaver), Spider Queen, Toadstool (Misery).

-- **Neutral Animals**: Beefalo, Catcoon, Saladmander, Koalefant, Krampus, Volt Goat, Splumonkey (Shadow), Mosling, Pengull, Pig, Rock Lobster, Slurtle, Snurtle, Smallish Tallbird.

-- **Passive Animals**: Baby Beefalo, Gobbler, Carrat, Chester, Deer, Gem Deer (Blue/Red), Glommer, Grass Gekko, Hutch, Extra-Adorable Lavae, Bunnyman (Beardlord), Mole, Smallbird.``

-- **Other**: Abigail, Balloon, Companion, Critter, Player.

-### All

-Pretty much anything that moves can be followed and pushed.
-This option is for those who don't want to depend on mobs support updates and want to get maximum from this mod.

 ## Configuration

 Don't like the default behaviour?
 Choose your own configuration to match your